QUICK SUMMARY

 - Hang nature paintings and pictures on the wall, and fill your house with real plants.

 - Chew on some fresh herbs throughout the day.
-Just make sure they are organically grown!
+Just make sure they are organically grown and safe to consume.

-- Keep your windows and doors open when possible to enjoy the fresh air.
+- Keep your windows and doors open when possible to enjoy the fresh air, and use common sense with pollen, outdoor pollution, weather, and safety.

 - Be sure to take regular breaks throughout the day to get your vitamin D through the sunlight.

 - And, spend some time grounding barefoot on the grass or dirt.
-Don’t discount city parks and green spaces in urban environments, even if you don’t have a backyard of your own.
+Do not discount city parks and green spaces in urban environments, even if you do not have a backyard of your own.

-And, as we’ve learned so far, essential oils are a key component of this lifestyle!
+And, as we have learned so far, essential oils are a key component of this lifestyle!

 This is just the beginning of the research we uncovered when writing.